 Circuit training is a great way to get into the habit of exercising on a regular basis without making the gym your second home.
 Even the most devoted weight training gym rat needs to change up their routine now and then.

-Whether you are just trying to shed those holiday pounds from all those Christmas goodies or you are just bored with your current routine, circuit training can provide the added incentive you need to enjoy working out!
+Whether you are just trying to shed a few pounds or are just bored with your current routine, circuit training can provide the added incentive you need to enjoy working out!

 The Basics of Circuit Training